AMMAN, JO

 Innovation teams

 Imagine stepping into a sweltering July day, 45 degrees Celsius, only to find your car is an oven.
-You start driving, windows open, AC blasting, but something’s off—it’s still blazing hot, and every car honking at you passes unnoticed as you push on.
-Just like this scene, our routines and habits can sometimes obscure the bigger picture.
-In our framework, we challenge these habits and built-in intuitions, rethinking the project approach to avoid the pitfalls of “automatic” problem-solving.
+You start driving, windows open, AC blasting, but something’s off—it’s still blazing hot.
+Every car honking at you passes unnoticed as you push on.
+Just like this scene, our routines and habits can obscure the bigger picture.
+In our framework, we challenge these habits and built-in intuitions, rethinking the approach to avoid the pitfalls of “automatic” problem-solving.
 We believe that innovation, especially for human-centered design and breakthrough ideas, requires more than routine frameworks.

 Keywords